piqnt/planck.js/docs/pages/joint.md

 definitions need to know the default relative angle between the bodies.
 This is necessary to constrain rotation correctly.

-[Initializing the geometric data can be tedious, so many joints have constructor that use the current body transforms to remove much of the work.
+Initializing the geometric data can be tedious, so many joints have a constructor that uses the current body transforms to remove much of the work.
 However, these initialization functions should usually only be used for prototyping.
 Production code should define the geometry directly.
 This will make joint behavior more robust.